 Reasons To Own Gold

-1. Gold is rapidly re-establishing its true historic role as money
+1. Gold will re-establish its true historic role as money

 The true role of gold in society was succinctly described in 1912 by the renowned American financier J.P.
 Morgan when he declared that “Gold is money and nothing else”.
 Unfortunately, the U.S. Federal Reserve was created the very next year and due to its unrelenting war against the yellow metal, Morgan’s timeless wisdom is often dismissed for long periods of time (1980- 2000 representing an obvious example).
 The immutable truth, however, is that every pure fiat currency system in world history has ended in ruins.
 With what is transpiring globally today, the current experiment with paper money is headed for the same sad end, ensuring yet again gold’s re-emergence as the world’s real currency.

 2. The inevitability of a collapse in the world’s reserve currency, the US Dollar